Introduction to Electronics (1 ECTS)

 Introduction:

-nature's model – time scales – the "hardware" aspect of electronics – the concept of a building block
+Nature's model – time scales – the "physical" aspect of electronics – the concept of a building block

 Three parallels between biological “systems” or “mechanisms” and electronic “systems” or “mechanisms”:

-Glucose: The Parameter to Measure and Regulate: Setpoint
+Glucose: The Parameter to Be Measured and Regulated: Setpoint

 Glycemic Homeostasis: Regulation